xxl509/PGES_TOOLS/readme.txt

 Setup Instructions
   1. Download Files: Contact the author to obtain the pipeline and training_data.npy files.
+(Or Install conda, establish a conda environment by executing the command "conda env create -f environment.yml")
-  2. Directory Structure: Ensure that the pipeline folder and training_data.npy are located in the same directory.
+  2. Directory Structure: Ensure that the pipeline file and training_data.npy are located in the same directory.
   3. File Naming Convention: Maintain the specified naming convention for your signal CSV files, e.g., 001_post_ictal_eeg_1024Hz.csv.

 Usage